Top 10 Professional Development Goals for Teachers

 6. Cultivate Emotional Intelligence

-• Foster your ability to understand and manage your emotions, and recognize the emotional needs of your students to create a supportive learning atmosphere.
+• Foster your ability to understand and manage your emotions.
+Recognize the emotional needs of your students to create a supportive learning atmosphere.

-• Students in classrooms led by teachers with high emotional intelligence showed a 27% increase in social-emotional skills (Yale Center for Emotional Intelligence).
+• Students in classrooms led by teachers with high emotional intelligence showed a 27% increase in social-emotional skills.
+This data is from the Yale Center for Emotional Intelligence.

 Testimonial: